OpenCLIM/udm-heat/README.md

 ## Input files (data slots)
 * layers
-  * Description: This should be the files output by the UDM model
+  * Description: This should be the files output by the UDM model.
+As a minimum it should include the following files: metadata.csv, out_cell_dph.asc, out_cell_build_type.asc
   * Location: /data/inputs/layers
 * population
   * Description: A .csv of population data, broken down by zone and year.